 Next, run a short red cable from the positive post on the lithium batteries to the fuse holder (do not install the fuse yet) and a short black cable from the negative post on the battery to the battery negative post on the battery monitor shunt if you plan to install a battery monitor.

-From the load side of the shunt, run a black cable to chassis ground, this way everything the invert-er/charger(s) uses in the way of power will return through the shunt to properly measure Amp hours used.
-Amp hours put back while recharging, and therefore Amp hours remaining.
+From the load side of the shunt, run a black cable to the chassis ground, this way everything the inverter/charger(s) uses in the way of power will return through the shunt to properly measure Amp-hours used.
+Amp hours put back while recharging, and therefore Amp hours remain.

-You now need to remove the existing lead-ac-id battery positive and negative cables from your inverter/charger(s) and replace them with the positive cable coming from the new lithium battery bank and a negative cable running to chassis ground.
-It is good practice to make sure the bus is not plugged into shore power, turn off the inverter/charger(s) and remove the cable(s) that connect the negative side of your existing lead-acid battery bank to chassis ground.
+You now need to remove the existing lead-acid battery positive and negative cables from your inverter/charger(s) and replace them with the positive cable coming from the new lithium battery bank and a negative cable running to the chassis ground.
+It is good practice to make sure the bus is not plugged into shore power, turn off the inverter/charger(s), and remove the cable(s) that connect the negative side of your existing lead-acid battery bank to the chassis ground.

 Now carefully remove the positive cable that now runs from your lead-acid batteries to the inverter/charger(s).
 Make sure that cable or any tools you use DO NOT TOUCH any metal on your bus.
 Tape the end fully to insulate it.
 Trace that cable (or both positive cables if you have two in-verter/chargers as I do) back to where it/they connect to the positive side of your existing lead-acid battery bank and remove that or those cables from your bus altogether.

 Now connect the positive cable coming from your new lithium battery bank to the positive lead on your inverter/charger(s).
 Next, connect the negative cable coming from the new lithium battery bank to chassis ground and run a new cable from chassis ground to the negative side of your inverter/charger(s).